 In the next five days, areas of anomalous lower-level convergence and upper level divergence over parts of East Africa, Central Africa and Gulf of Guinea Countries are expected to enhance rainfall, while areas of anomalous lower-level divergence and upper-level convergence is expected to suppress rainfall during the forecast period.
-As a result, there is an increased chance for two or more days of moderate to heavy rainfall over portions of Senegal, Mauritania, Mali, Gambia, Guinea - Bissau, Guinea, Sierra Leone, Liberia, Cote d'Ivoire, Ghana, Togo, Niger, Nigeria, Cameroon, Chad, CAR, DRC, Sudan, South Sudan, Kenya, Eritrea, Ethiopia and Madagascar.
+As a result, there is an increased chance for two or more days of moderate to heavy rainfall over portions of Senegal, Mali, Guinea-Bissau, Guinea, Burkina Faso, Sierra Leone, Liberia, Cote d'Ivoire, Ghana, Togo, Benin, Niger, Nigeria, Cameroon, Chad, CAR, DRC, Sudan, South Sudan, Uganda, Kenya, Eritrea and Ethiopia.

 1.2.
-Atmospheric Dust Concentration Forecasts (valid: July 21 - July 23, 2018) The forecasts are expressed in terms of high probability of dust concentration, based on the Navy Aerosol Analysis and Prediction System, NCEP/GFS lower-level wind forecasts and expert assessment.
+Atmospheric Dust Concentration Forecasts (valid: July 27 - July 29, 2018) The forecasts are expressed in terms of high probability of dust concentration, based on the Navy Aerosol Analysis and Prediction System, NCEP/GFS lower-level wind forecasts and expert assessment.

 1.3.
-Model Discussion, Valid: July 22 - July 25, 2018
+Model Discussion, Valid: July 27 - July 31, 2018

-The Azores High Pressure system over the North Atlantic Ocean is expected to remain quasistationary for three days and then weaken in the subsequent days of the forecast period.
-The central pressure value decreased from 1034hPa to 1033hPa in the forecast period.
+The Azores High Pressure system over the North Atlantic Ocean is expected to be quasistationary in the first three days and then weaken during the forecast period.
+The central pressure value decreased from 1028hPa to 1026hPa in the forecast period.

-The St. Helena High Pressure system over the Southeast Atlantic Ocean is expected to weaken in the first three days and then intensifies during forecast period.
-The central pressure value decreased from 1030hPa to 1028hPa and increased to 1035 in the forecast period.
+The St. Helena High Pressure system over the Southeast Atlantic Ocean is expected to remain quasi-stationary during forecast period.
+The central pressure value is 1032hPa in the forecast period.

-The Mascarene High Pressure system over the Southwest Indian Ocean is expected to weaken during the forecast period.
-The central pressure value decreased from 1041hPa to 1036hPa in the forecast period.
+The Mascarene High Pressure system over the Southwest Indian Ocean is expected to be quasi-stationary in the first two days and then intensify during the forecast period.
+The central pressure value increased from 1027hPa to 1029hPa in the forecast period.